yoctore/yocto-jwt/README.md

 ## Middleware usage

-To decrypt json data encrypted by the server, your front app must catch the header property : `x-jwt-decode-token` and use a jwt process on your font app.

-If you are using AngularJs you can use our middleware [yocto-angular-jwt](https://gitlab.com/yocto-angular-modules/yocto-angular-jwt.git) that provide to you a tool that can manage request processed with [yocto-jwt](https://gitlab.com/yocto-node-modules/yocto-jwt.git)
+If you are using AngularJs you can use our middleware [yocto-angular-jwt](https://gitlab.com/yocto-angular-services/yocto-angular-jwt.git) that provide to you a tool that can manage request processed with [yocto-jwt](https://gitlab.com/yocto-node-modules/yocto-jwt.git)

 ```javascript